San Jose Drug Crime Lawyer

-We Defend Clients Accused of Drug Crimes in the Bay Area
+Defending Against Drug Crimes Charges in the Bay Area

 For the last several decades, drug-related crimes have been at the forefront of public consciousness—and for good reason.
-Over five percent of people age 18 to 80 have been prescribed a tranquilizer like Xanax, Klonopin or Ativan, with overdoses and deaths increasing each year.
-More than 12.5 million people have misused opioid painkillers in 2015, with 91 Americans dying every day from opioid overdoses as noted by the Centers for Disease Control and Prevention.
+Over five percent of people aged 18 to 80 have been prescribed a tranquilizer like Xanax, Klonopin, or Ativan, with overdoses and deaths increasing each year.
+More than 12.5 million people have misused opioid painkillers in 2015, with 91 Americans dying every day from opioid overdoses, as noted by the Centers for Disease Control and Prevention.

 In general, anything that is classified as a “controlled substance” may result in criminal charges.
 Usually, these charges are for possession or possession with intent to distribute.